Potty Training

 • Some people have success teaching their dog to ring a bell or other noisemaker to communicate.

-• Teach them to ring the bell as a trick, separate from potty training.
+• Teach him to ring the bell as a trick, separate from potty training.

-• Ask your dog to ring the bell right before you take him outside.
+• Place the bell near the door.
+Ask your dog to ring the bell right before you take him outside.

 • Here is a video tutorial on teaching your pup to use a bell: